-The former Valencia boss has not had the best of times at the capital club, who currently sit in sixth place in the Premier League after 17 games, outside the European places.
+The former Valencia boss has not had the best of times at the capital club, which currently sits in sixth place in the Premier League after 17 games, outside the European places.

-However, when questioned on whether he would take control of the team once more, Karpin simply replied: "No idea."
+When Karpin, who coached Spartak for the previous three years, was questioned on whether he would take control of the team once more, he simply replied, "No idea."